 The third bloggy thing is that the company (Bluehost) that hosts this blog on the internet, has told me that their entire system will be down for maintenance on Friday, April 30, at 11:30pm Eastern time (8:30pm Pacific time, or 4:30am on Saturday England time).
 Downtime is expected to be 30 minutes.
 They don’t foresee any problems bringing everything back up and online.
 But … just thought I’d give you folks a bit of warning.
 If I seem to have disappeared, rest assured I will be back online as soon as possible.

 And the fourth bloggy thing is great news.
 I have created my own list of archived blog posts.
 Neither Bluehost nor WordPress had an archive app that I liked.
 So I created my own webpage with the list of TravelsWithTowhee blog posts.
-The link to my Archives will always be on the right side of every webpage here, at the bottom of all that stuff on the right side.
-Click on the Link in that paragraph to get the list of my blogs.
-Once you get to that webpage, notice that every camping outing is marked with an asterisk.
+The link to that list of my archived blog posts will always be on the right side of every webpage here, at the bottom of all that stuff on the right side.
+Click on the link over there on the right side of these webpages to BLOG ARCHIVES and that will take you to the list of my blogs (in chronological/date order).
+Once you get to that archives webpage, notice that every camping outing is marked with an asterisk.

 * * * * * * * * * * * *